 Prerequisite Worksheet | Optometry

-Enter coursework you have completed or plan to complete by the start of the program in August.
 The following prerequisite courses must have been completed within the last ten years: Anatomy, Physiology, Microbiology, Organic Chemistry, Biochemistry (if applicable) and General Physics.

 In-depth experience in the sciences within the last ten years may be able to be substituted for expired coursework on a case-by-case basis.
 Examples include applicants pursuing a doctorate degree in the sciences whose general science prerequisites were completed more than ten years ago.
 Optometric or ophthalmic experience may not be substituted for expired courses.

-You must have a plan to complete all prerequisite coursework.
 A maximum of 8-semester credits of AP or IB credit can be used toward the prerequisite requirements for applicants with qualifying scores.
 A qualifying score is a 4 or 5 on the Advanced Placement test or a 5 or higher on the IB examination.
 If using AP or IB credit you can list your test score in the grade section of the worksheet.

-190 SE 8th Ave.
+190 SE 8th Ave

 Hillsboro, OR 97123

 Please allow three weeks to receive the evaluated worksheet back after you submit it.

 Applicants can apply to Pacific University College of Optometry without earning a bachelor's degree prior to the intended year of entry.
 Applicants seeking admission under the bachelor's degree completion option must fulfill all of the prerequisite requirements, in addition to an overall total of at least 90-semester credits from a regionally accredited college or university.
 Coursework must include the following: